Table of Contents

 What is termination pay?

-Termination pay is money awarded to an employee by their employer for loss of employment.
+Termination pay in Ontario is money awarded to an employee by their employer for loss of employment.
 The amount of termination pay awarded is the amount of income which the employee would have earned from his employer during the period of required “reasonable notice”.
+The amount owed as termination pay is based on the “common law” not statutory minimums.

 What is reasonable notice?

-At common law, an employee is entitled to, in the absence of express agreement in a termination clause in an employment contract, to “notice” of the loss of the job that is “reasonable” in all the circumstances, because such notice is an implied term of the employment relationship.
+At common law, an employee is entitled to, in the absence of express agreement in a termination clause in an employment contract, “notice” of the loss of the job that is “reasonable” in all the circumstances because such notice is an implied term of the employment relationship.

 In layman’s terms, reasonable notice is the amount of time, or “notice”, an employer must give an employee in warning them they are losing their job.
 An employer can give working notice for the job loss for some number of weeks or months, or it can provide “termination pay” immediately in lieu of such working notice in the form of a payment of any number of weeks or months’ pay that the employee would have earned had the employer provided a working notice period.